AndyXT/embedded-rust-tutorial/embedded-rust-tutorial-master.md

 5. **Quick reference section** for immediate productivity
 6. **Embedded-specific focus** throughout

-*The remaining sections (5 and 6) would continue with the same structure and cross-referencing approach.*## 5.
-C ryptography Implementation {#cryptography-implementation}
+*The remaining sections (5 and 6) would continue with the same structure and cross-referencing approach.*

+## 5. Cryptography Implementation {#cryptography-implementation}

 This section focuses on implementing cryptographic algorithms and protocols in Rust, with emphasis on security, performance, and embedded constraints.